Kākāpō: 1950–1989 conservation efforts

-Before 1977, no expedition had been to Stewart Island / Rakiura to search for the bird.
+Before 1977, no expedition had been to Stewart Island to search for the bird.
 In 1977, sightings of kākāpō were reported on the island.
 An expedition to Rakiura found a track and bowl system on its first day; soon after, it located several dozen kākāpō.
 The finding in an 8,000 ha area of fire-modified scrubland and forest raised hope that the population would include females.
 The total population was estimated at 100 to 200 birds.

-Mustelids have never colonised Stewart Island / Rakiura, but feral cats were present.
+Mustelids have never colonised Stewart Island, but feral cats were present.
 During a survey, it was apparent that cats killed kākāpō at a rate of 56% per year.
 At this rate, the birds could not survive on the island and therefore an intensive cat control was introduced in 1982, after which no cat-killed kākāpō were found.
 However, to ensure the survival of the remaining birds, scientists decided later that this population should be transferred to predator-free islands; this operation was carried out between 1982 and 1997.

 Kākāpō Recovery programme

+In the 1980s the kākāpō were translocated to islands with no predators to maintain their genetic diversity, to avoid spreading harmful diseases, and to reduce interbreeding.

 In 1989, a Kākāpō Recovery plan was developed, and a Kākāpō Recovery programme was established in 1995.
 The New Zealand Department of Conservation replaced the Wildlife Service for this task.

 The first action of the plan was to relocate all the remaining kākāpō to suitable islands for them to breed.
 None of the New Zealand islands were ideal to establish kākāpō without rehabilitation by extensive re-vegetation and the eradication of introduced mammalian predators and competitors.
-Four islands were finally chosen: Maud, Hauturu/Little Barrier, Codfish and Mana.
+Four islands were finally chosen: Maud, Little Barrier, Codfish and Mana.
 Sixty-five kākāpō (43 males, 22 females) were successfully transferred onto the four islands in five translocations.
 Some islands had to be rehabilitated several times when feral cats, stoats and weka kept appearing.
 Little Barrier Island was eventually viewed as unsuitable due to the rugged landscape, the thick forest and the continued presence of rats, and its birds were evacuated in 1998.
-Along with Mana Island, it was replaced with two new kākāpō sanctuaries: Chalky Island (Te Kakahu) and Anchor Island.
+Along with Mana Island, it was replaced with two new kākāpō sanctuaries: Chalky Island (Te Kākahu-o-Tamatea) and Anchor Island.
 The entire kākāpō population of Codfish Island was temporarily relocated in 1999 to Pearl Island in Port Pegasus while rats were being eliminated from Codfish.
 All kākāpō on Pearl and Chalky Islands were moved to Anchor Island in 2005.